JowoScript/JowoScript/README.md

 <br>
 <div align="center">
 <strong>
-	Jowo Kingdom Machine is a new technology with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications
+	 is a new technology with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications
 </strong>
 </div>
 <br>
 <div align="center">
 <strong>
-	🌐 Basic regulatory requirements in registration of JowoScript Technology or Jowo Kingdom Machine can look on website 🌐
+	🌐 Basic regulatory requirements in registration of JowoScript Technology or  can look on website 🌐
 </strong>
 </div>
 <br>
 <div align="center">
 <strong>
 	JavaScript and Java Kingdom Machine is old concept.
-The new is JowoScript and Jowo Kingdom Machine the powerfull of native code and native jowo and super power of new technology concept.
+The new is JowoScript and  the powerfull of native code and native jowo and super power of new technology concept.
 	<br><br>
 	The intellectual patent by Muhammad Nurcahyo Pratomo cannot be contested by any party, either in the future or now
 	<br>
-	This only work in JowoScript and Jowo Kingdom Machine inheritance
+	This only work in JowoScript and  inheritance
 </strong>
 </div>
 <br><br>